-- Balance transfer cards for life
+- Long-term balance transfer cards

-How to pick the right rollover card
+How can I pick the right rollover card?

-The smartest thing to do is take a look at your budget before comparing cards.
+If you pick a credit card that does not give you enough time to pay off your debt in full, you will have to pay the higher, standard rate of interest once the introductory period ends.
+So, remember to take a look at your budget before comparing cards.
 How much money can you afford to pay on a credit card repayment every month?
 Make sure that this is a comfortable amount and that you have left room for unexpected situations that may arise on any given month.
 By examining your budget you will be able to figure out how long it would take you to pay off the balance you owe on your different credit cards.
-Then you can start comparing the different card offers by looking at the rollover credit cards that give the promotional time period that you require.
+Then you can start comparing the different offers based on your goals.

 How to compare credit card rollover deals

 Here are some of the main points you should look for when you're doing a comparison between balance transfer credit cards.